 Disclaimer: A reverse-engineering 3rd party product is illegal, subject to their licensing.
 To learn how to protect your own software, it is advised that you write your own source code, compile it and then try to break it, so that you know how to make your own code stronger.

 Reverse Engineering is an art, at least that’s what they say.
-In IT Industry, Reverse Engineering is quite common word now-a-days.
-Let’s take a leap into what is real meaning of reverse engineering.
+In the IT Industry, Reverse Engineering is quite a common word nowadays.
+Let’s take a leap into the real meaning of reverse engineering.